 For junior graduate/undergraduate students: I commit 40 minutes every week for chatting about anything related to career guidance, life goals, and research

 on AI and adjacent areas.
-In case of multiple requests, I'll prioritize meetings with students from under-represented groups.
 If such a meeting would be helpful, feel free to email me for a 20 min. or a 40 min. slot. and include "HELLOHOMANGA" in the subject

 of the email.